ignoxx/SocketIO-GMS2-Extension/README.md

 I recommend you to check out the [Example project](https://github.com/IgnasKavaliauskas/SocketIO-GMS2-Extension/tree/master/Example) to get started.

 # Documentation
-Can be found inside the [Wiki](https://github.com/IgnasKavaliauskas/SocketIO-GMS2-Extension/wiki)!
+Can be found inside the [Wiki](https://github.com/IgnasKavaliauskas/SocketIO-GMS2-Extension/wiki)

 # Missing anything?
-Feel free to create a new issue or make a pull request, in case you solved your problem by yourself!
+Feel free to create a new issue or making a pull request!